-- 32. To limit confusion under which provisions carriage takes place, Portable tank (4.2/6.7) or Tankcontainer (4.3/6.8), a proposal is made to add a declaration in the transport document. - 33.
-Although some experts expressed support, others did not support as it was felt too early and should be considered with the issues raised in INF 9.
+- 32. To limit confusion under which provisions carriage takes place, portable tanks (chapters 4.2 and 6.7) or tank-container (chapters 4.3 and 6.8), a proposal is made to add a declaration in the transport document. - 33.
+Although some experts expressed support, others did not support as it was felt too early and should be considered with the issues raised in informal document INF.9.

-Item 9: Carriage of tanks and MEGCs in the event of a leak.
+Item 9: Carriage of tanks and MEGCs in the event of a leak